mksahil/mksahil/README.md

 - 👋 Hi, I’m @mksahil
-- 👀 I’m interested in Data science and web devolopment
+- 👀 I’m interested in web devolopment
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Projects releted to Data science
+- 💞️ I’m looking to collaborate on Projects releted to Web dev
 - 📫 How to reach me https://www.linkedin.com/in/sahil-kathewadi/

 <!---